-The owner of a dwelling that was over 125 years old and located in a historical district suffered hail damage to a unique roofing system made from materials that have not been manufactured since 1945.
-Using an engineering report that they had acquired from a young man who had graduated engineering school eighteen months prior to this inspection, his insurance company offered the owner a small amount of money to make insufficient repairs that were not consistent with the design of the roof or with the ordinances enforced within the historical district.
+The owner of a 125-year-old building in a historical district suffered hail damage to a unique roofing system made from materials that have not been manufactured since 1945.
+Using an engineering report that they had acquired from a young man who had graduated engineering school eighteen months prior to this inspection, his insurance company offered the owner a small amount of money to make insufficient repairs that were not consistent with the design of the roof or with the ordinances enforced within the historic district.
 After several months of fruitless debate with his insurance company and with the recommendation of his roofing contractor, he contacted me.
-I negotiated an agreement for a settlement for over $236,000.00.
+I negotiated an agreement for a settlement of over $236,000.00.

 A church in a major metropolitan area in Missouri sustained substantial damage from hail, wind, and a lightning strike in the spring of 2018.
-While the insurance company was going through the motions of adjusting the claim and promising payment, by the summer of 2019 the church had been paid none of the money that had been promised from the insurance company to begin the repair and the most substantial and expensive part of their loss had not even been addressed.
-Their contractor suggested that the church leaders contact me for assistance.
+While the insurance company was going through the motions of adjusting the claim and promising payment, by the summer of 2019 the church had yet to receive any of the money that had been promised from the insurance company to begin the repair and, additionally, the most substantial and expensive part of their loss had not been addressed at all.
+Their contractor suggested that the church leaders contact me for help.
 Within a matter of weeks, I negotiated the release of over $70,000.00 of past due funds owed to the policyholder and initiated recovery for an additional $180,000.00 for damages that were overlooked and not included in the original settlement.

 A family in a large city in western Missouri suffered a devastating fire that destroyed most of their home.
 Their insurance company paid them slightly over $94,000 to rebuild their home.
 They could not find a contractor willing to do all the work for that amount of money so they contacted me for help.
 I negotiated with their insurer on their behalf and we agreed to a total settlement of $171,201.00 so that the home could be restored to its original condition.